kirbykevinson/kirbykevinson.gitlab.io/content/journal/projects/lost-or-unlisted.md

 ## 2015-1X-XX/2016-02-18: {Nblm,Null}Browser

 "Web browser" made using MSHTML and later NWJS.
-Pretty weird choise for the first JavaScript project, isn't it?
+Pretty weird choice for the first JavaScript project, isn't it?
 If you want to subject yourself to torture, [here you go].